Maine has voted yes to recreational marijuana, with a margin of 3.995 votes in favor

-Massachusetts Gov. Charlie Baker, a Republican, opposes legalization, as does Boston Mayor Marty Walsh, a Democrat.
+Gov. Charlie Baker, a Republican, opposed legalization, as did Boston Mayor Marty Walsh, a Democrat.
 Baker argued that passage would exacerbate the state’s opioid epidemic.

 Roman Catholic bishops in Massachusetts also argued against legalization, saying it is “not a path civil society should chose to take.”

 The Boston Globe wrote in support of the ballot measure, arguing, “legal marijuana is coming.
 Let’s get on with it.”

 In Maine, the “yes” on Question 1, will make it legal for a person 21 or older to use marijuana.
 The state will also put a 10% sales tax on the drug and allow social clubs and retail groups to sell it.

 Maine legalized medical use of marijuana in 1999, but previous attempts to legalize it for recreational purposes were unsuccessful.